Morro Bay Pavement Project

 • Replace nine curb ramps, modify one curb ramp, and install one new curb ramp (for a total of 11 curb ramps).
 These curb ramps are at the following locations:

-• One of the curb ramps, where the northbound State Route 1 offramp meets Morro Bay Boulevard, will be modified by adding detectable warning system (typically a yellow surface with bumps).
+• Modify one of the curb ramps at the northbound State Route 1 offramp at Morro Bay Boulevard by adding detectable warning.

-• Four of the curb ramps at the State Route 41 and State Route 1 Intersection will be replaced.
+• Replace four of the curb ramps at the intersection of State Route 41 and State Route 1.

-• One of the curb ramps at the San Jacinto Street and State Route 1 Intersection will be replaced, and one will be added.
+• Replace four of the curb ramps at the Yerba Buena Street and State Route 1 intersection.

-• Four of the curb ramps at the Yerba Buena Street and State Route 1 Intersection will be replaced.
+• Replace one of the curb ramps at the San Jacinto Street and State Route 1 intersection.

-• In addition, three curb ramps will be replaced, and three new curb ramps will be installed through a cooperative agreement with the City of Morro Bay.
+• In addition, three curb ramps will be replaced and two new curb ramps will be installed through a cooperative agreement with the City of Morro Bay.
 These curb ramps are at the following locations:

-• Three curb ramps will be replaced at the San Jacinto Street and State Route 1 intersection.
+• Two new curb ramps will be installed at the San Jacinto Street and Main Street intersection.

-• Three new curb ramps will be installed at the Yerba Buena Street and State Route 1 intersection.
+• Three curb ramps will be replaced at the Yerba Buena Street, two at the intersection of Main Street, and one at the Toro Lane intersection.

 • Install accessible pedestrian signals with speakers.
 Two would be installed at the intersection of State Route 1 and San Jacinto Street, and four would be installed at the intersection of State Route 1 and Yerba Buena Street.